 Choose the ideal health management course for you.
-Here are 9 different types of online courses for a health manager career, including graduate certificate and masters programs.
+Here are 8 different types of online courses for a health manager career, including graduate certificates and masters degrees.

 Health management courses give you skills and qualifications for managing health services.
-You may study topics such as Australia's healthcare system, using health data, managing people, patient safety, and service quality assurance.
+You may study topics such as Australia's healthcare system, using patient data, managing people, client safety, and service quality assurance.

-Courses in health management are postgraduate, meaning they're open to university graduates.
-In some cases, you may need a health-related degree or experience in health or social care services.
+Courses for health managers are postgraduate, meaning they're open to university graduates.
+In some cases, you may need a health-related degree, or experience in medical or social care services.
+The programs are ideal for professionals aiming for senior roles in the healthcare industry.

-The shortest health management postgraduate course is a Graduate Certificate in Health Management.
-The grad cert consists of four subjects from a masters program.
-You may have subject choice or a set list of introductory units.
+The shortest health administration postgraduate course is a Graduate Certificate in Health Management, consisting of four subjects from a masters program.

 You can normally finish over 8 months of part-time, online study – while working full-time if you want.
-You may then continue on for a graduate diploma (8 units) or masters degree (12 units)...
-READ MORE
+Continue on for a graduate diploma (8 units) or masters degree (12 units).

 For registered nurses, postgraduate education often starts with a Graduate Certificate in Nursing.
 Various specialisations are available that can lead to senior roles, including Leadership and Management.